NOSA: Native and Offloadable Sparse Attention: Related Works

-Offloading is a widely adopted technique for LLM inference in memory-constrained environments or when supporting extra-large batch sizes.
-Early approaches~\citep{sheng2023flexgen,song2024powerinfer} primarily focus on parameter offloading, enabling the inference of larger LLMs on consumer-grade GPUs.
-Methods such as \textsc{Quest}~\citep{tang2024quest} and \textsc{InfLLM}~\citep{xiao2024infllm} introduce block-wise KV offloading strategies to handle longer input sequences. \textsc{ShadowKV}~\citep{sun2024shadowkv} and \textsc{MagicPig}~\citep{chen2024magicpig} aim to improve decoding throughput by dynamically offloading non-activated KV blocks to the CPU.
-More recent studies~\citep{yang2025lserve,zhou2025sparseserve} explore the integration of sparse attention into cloud-based serving systems, further enhancing decoding efficiency in large-scale deployments.
+\textbf{LLM Offloading Systems.} Offloading is a widely adopted technique for LLM inference in memory-constrained environments.
+Early approaches~\citep{sheng2023flexgen,song2024powerinfer} focus on parameter offloading to inference larger LLMs on smaller GPUs.
+Block-wise KV offloading strategies are proposed for handling longer input sequences~\citep{tang2024quest, xiao2024infllm, chen2024arkvale} and increasing decoding throughputs~\citep{sun2024shadowkv, chen2024magicpig}.
+More recent studies~\citep{yang2025lserve,zhou2025sparseserve,chen2025ess, liu2025clusterkv, wu2025louiskv} focusing on supporting large-scale serving systems with sparse attentions to enhance their decoding efficiency.